sherifhasan/weatherForecast/README.md

 ### Search Functionality:

-Provide a search TextField where users can enter the name of any city or location to view its weather information.
+    Provide a search TextField where users can enter the name of any city to view its weather information.

 ### Responsive Layout: